Betsy Thunder: Lineage

 Betsy Thunder was a member of the Ho-Chunk tribe which originally resided in Fox River Valley in Aurora, Illinois.
 The Ho- Chunks first encounter with European settlers was when they met Jean Nicolet, a French explorer, in sixteen thirty-four.
 The Ho-Chunk people were described by the French as powerful and skilled warriors who were often in conflict with other tribes.
 The first French settlers also wrote of the strong role that women played in the Ho-Chunk tribe including that they also fulfilled the role of chief.

 The Ho-Chunk tribe had a matrilineal society in the 1700s which is believed to be why women were allowed to fulfill positions of power which was not common to many other tribes at the time.
 The Ho-Chunks' last female chief was Ho-poe-kaw, meaning “Glory of the Morning”.
 She inherited her chiefdom from her father who is said to have been a powerful Ho-Chunk chief.
 She ruled for decades despite the losses of land and crops that came with European expansion.
 Ho-poe-kaw resisted such losses and continued to reside in her homelands, and like many others at the time, married a French fur trader with whom she had several children.
 Ho-poe-kaws bloodline, the Decorah bloodline, became a well respected name.
-The Decorah family is said to have become one of the most powerful Winnebago families, with many of its kin becoming respected members of the Ho-Chunk tribe and participating in the signing of peace treaties in the early 1800’s.
-In the mid 1800’s, when Betsy Thunder was born, some of the Ho-Chunk continued to reside in their ancestral lands in Wisconsin, but they continued to face challenges with western expansion.
+The Decorah family is said to have become one of the most powerful Winnebago families, with many of its kin becoming respected members of the Ho-Chunk tribe and participating in the signing of peace treaties in the early 1800s.
+In the mid 1800s, when Betsy Thunder was born, some of the Ho-Chunk continued to reside in their ancestral lands in Wisconsin, but they continued to face challenges with western expansion.
 Betsy Thunder, like others in the Decorah lineage, gained the respect of her people through her practices as a medicine woman, and resided in her ancestral land until the time of her death.